usernane/AJAXRequestJs/README.md

     //The URL that will receive the request. url:'https://api.github.com/repos/usernane/AJAXRequestJs',

-    //enable for development to get more informative messages in the console verbose:true
+    //enable verbose mode for development to get more informative messages in the console verbose:true

     //Adds one call back to execute on success.
 We can add more.